-^{17/} At the hearing on February 12, 1986, asserted that it would be very difficult (he seemed to imply impossible) for a person who was not documented as a Mexican citizen to live and work in Mexico.
+17/ At the hearing on February 12, 1986, W. asserted that it would be very difficult (he seemed to imply impossible) for a person who was not documented as a Mexican citizen to live and work in Mexico.
 TR 42 et seq.
-The Board requested that the Department comment on April 4, 1986 informed the Board as follows:
+The Board requested that the Department comment on W.'s contentions.
+In response, the Department on April 4, 1986 informed the Board as follows: